Learn how to make snowflake printed tea towels using fabric paint and silkscreens. A fun and easy craft idea you can keep or give away!

 To protect the snowflakes, I plan on washing the towels on the delicate setting as needed.
 For me, they’ll be more decorative than utilitarian, so they should last.

-Perfect addition to our kitchen for the holiday season and winter, right?
+They’re the perfect addition to our kitchen for the holiday season and winter, right?

 This project was super easy and a lot of fun!
 I’m planning on using the fabric paint to create a pin board for my office and perhaps a decorative pillow or two.
+What do you want to make?

 More Fabric Paint Projects

-Holiday Initial Tags by Lesley and Denise at Chaotically Creative
+- Holiday Initial Tags by Lesley and Denise at Chaotically Creative

-DIY Monogram Tote Bag by Pam at Simple Details
+- DIY Monogram Tote Bag by Pam at Simple Details

-Finally, for another project idea using the snowflake silk screens, check out my Painted Glass Canisters.
+For another project idea using the snowflake silk screens, check out my Painted Glass Canisters.
 A lovely handmade gift idea too!

 these came out PERFECTLY!!!! we did a flour sack towel project on monday. i bought transfer paper that you can draw on with markers and had the kids draw on it and then i transferred the pics to the towels for christmas gifts for grandparents. :)